 Note that the users on each map only include those who posted tweets on the two consecutive days of that map.
 We observed a clear increase of the twitter users for both US and world, which is likely due to the fact that more people tweet during the crisis.

-Let’s look at the movement from another perspective by calculating the average travel distance (in mile) of all user samples for each day.
-Figure 3 reveals that average travel distance for both US (left ) and the world (right ) dropped dramatically from March 8 to March 22 and started to see slight increase from April 8, though with fluctuations.
+Let’s look at the movement from another perspective by calculating the average cross-day travel distance (in mile) of all user samples for each day (details about the cross-day distance calculation can be found here).
+Figure 3 reveals that average travel distance for both US (right) and the world (left) show similar patterns with two exceptions: 1) the dramatic decline in the U.S. occurred around March 12 which is several days later than the whole world; and 2) there is no clear increase in travel distance is observed in July in the U.S.

 By comparing the population flows of a region during the pandemic to a baseline flow (e.g., the same week of the year before the pandemic), the impact can be revealed.
 Figure 4 and Figure 5 show the comparison of the population flows from 03/23 to 03/24 between 2019 and 2020 for Europe, Japan, and South Korea.